 Beppu, Oita Prefecture Beppu Port is a 10 minute bus ride from Beppu Station.

 Usuki, Oita Prefecture The ferry terminal in Usuki is a 15-20 minute walk or short taxi ride from Usuki Station.

 Saiki, Oita Prefecture The ferry terminal in Saiki is a ten minute walk from Saiki Station.

 Miyazaki Miyazaki Port is about 15 minute bus or taxi ride from Miyazaki Station.

-Shibushi, Kagoshima Prefecture Shibushi is located 90 kilometers east of Kagoshima and south of Miyazaki (150 minutes by bus from Kagoshima or 2.5 hours, 2130 yen by JR local train from Miyazaki).
+Shibushi, Kagoshima Prefecture Shibushi is located 90 kilometers east of Kagoshima and south of Miyazaki (2.5 hours, 2170 yen by JR local train from Miyazaki).
 The port is a short taxi ride from Shibushi Station.

 Kagoshima Kagoshima's Port consists of a main port and a new port.
 The main port (used by most ferries) can be reached in a 10-15 minute walk from Izurodori tram stop or a 15-20 minute bus ride from Kagoshima Chuo Station.
 The new port (used by A-Line and Marix Line Ferries to Naha) can be reached in a 10 minute taxi ride from Kagoshima Chuo Station.
 More details.

 Naha, Okinawa Prefecture Naha has three ports: Naha Port, Naha Tomari Port and Naha New Port.
 Most long distance ferries use either Naha Port or Naha New Port.
 More details.